-- a. how the grant will impact your project scope - b. the likelihood your project would not proceed without the grant - c. any additional investment the grant will leverage including any co-investment your entity, other levels of government or project partners and explain how this benefits your project.
+- a. how the grant will impact your project scope - b. the likelihood your project would proceed without the grant - c. any additional Australian investment the grant will leverage, including any co-investment from your entity, other levels of government or project partners - d. any international investment the grant will leverage, including any co-investment from international governments or international project partners.